Les Bijoux (comics)

-Les Bijoux (레비쥬, Re Bijyu) is a Korean manhwa, written by Jo Eun-ha and illustrated by Park Sang-sun.
+Les Bijoux is a Korean manhwa, written by Jo Eun-ha and illustrated by Park Sang-sun.
 It was originally published in Korea by Daiwon C.I. and was then translated into an English edition and distributed in the United States by Tokyopop.

 Story

 Les Bijoux takes place in a fantasy world where the ruling class, the Habits, brutally oppress the commoners, the Spars.
 A strange child is born to a dwarf and a hunchback.
 The child has the ability to transform from male to female—when female, she is called Lazuli; when male, he is called Lapis.
 When a cruel Habit lord named Diamond murders Lapis Lazuli's family, s/he vows revenge and decides to overthrow the tyrannical overlords.